-In the world of manufacturing, there is always what is known as the “acceptable failure rate.”
-It is something all engineers and manufactures have to take into consideration when developing and producing a product.
+In the world of manufacturing, there exists what is known as the “acceptable failure rate.”
+It is something all engineers and manufacturers have to take into consideration when developing and producing a product.
 It is defined as the frequency with which an engineered system or component fails, expressed in failures per unit of time.
 Acceptable failure rates depend solely on the industry and product.
-Depending what industry you are manufacturing for, it could be as high as 3 out of every 100 or as low as 1 out of every 1,000,000.
+Depending what sector, you are manufacturing for, it could be as high as 3 out of every 100 or as low as 1 out of every 1,000,000.

-Silversphere’s company initiative and the senior technology industry operates under a set of perimeters that I take extremely personal.
+Silversphere’s company initiative and the senior technology industry operates under a set of parameters that I take incredibly personal.
 Our acceptable failure rate is simply zero.
 We as a company have devised test procedures that exceed the norm and often are incredibly redundant to ensure all failures stay in-house.

 While some may think that catching failures from leaving the Silversphere’s manufacturing plant is the end goal, it is not.
 We ultimately want to keep breakdowns from happening at all, even in the testing phase.